People decide to run for political office for many different reasons.

 The dumbest one I hear far too often is “I’m only running to raise my name identification.”

 If that’s why you’re running – to increase your name ID – please do us all a favor: Don’t Run!

 That’s right.
-If you’re running for office because you want to have a higher profile for the next election, you shouldn’t be in the race.
+If you’re running in the upcoming election because you want to have a higher profile for the election after that, you shouldn’t be running this time.

 Why?
 Because you’re not running to win.

 A candidate who is not running win is running to lose.

 A candidate who loses is branded a loser.

 Run for office and lose enough times and yes you’ll raise your name identification for sure.

 But you’ll also be known as the candidate who always runs and never wins.